adriancmiranda/pirate-history/README.md

 ## 🏴 Thanks to

 - [BrowserStack](https://www.browserstack.com) for having a list of devices in order to provide us a maximum coverage to the real browsers.
-- [GreenKeeper](https://greenkeeper.io) for the real-time monitoring and automatic updates our npm dependencies.
+- [GreenKeeper](https://greenkeeper.io) for the real-time monitoring and automatic updates from our npm dependencies.

 <!-- prerequisites -->